dillonHe/EasyEDA-Documents/Tutorial/Schematic.md

 After you click OK, all those separate elements will be grouped together to form your new symbol directly in the schematic.

-Using group function, you can create any symbol in the schematic, easily and quickly.
+Using the group function, you can create any symbol in the schematic, easily and quickly.

 How cool is that?